rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

 At the minimum, you can render React components in your Jest tests with [react-test-renderer](https://reactjs.org/docs/test-renderer.html).
 This is already sufficient to perform so called [Snapshot Tests with Jest](/react-testing-jest).
 A snapshot test works the following way: Once you run your tests, a snapshot of your rendered DOM elements of the React component is created.
 When you run your tests again at some point in time, another snapshot is created which is used as diff for the previous snapshot.
 If the diff is not identical, Jest will complain and you either have to accept the snapshot or change the implementation of your component.

-Eventually you will find yourself using [Enzyme](https://github.com/airbnb/enzyme) or [React Testing Library](https://github.com/testing-library/react-testing-library) -- both used within the Jest testing environment too -- for a more elaborate testing feature set.
+Eventually you will find yourself using [Enzyme](/react-testing-jest-enzyme) or [React Testing Library](/react-testing-library) -- both used within the Jest testing environment too -- for a more elaborate testing feature set.
 Both libraries make it possible to render your components and to simulate events on HTML elements.
 Afterward, Jest is used for the assertions on the DOM nodes.

-If you are looking for a testing tool for React end-to-end (E2E) tests, [Cypress](https://www.cypress.io/) is the most popular choice.
+If you are looking for a testing tool for React end-to-end (E2E) tests, [Cypress](/react-testing-cypress) is the most popular choice.

 **Recommendations:**

-* Unit/Integration/Snapshot Tests: Jest + React Testing Library
+* Unit/Integration: Jest + React Testing Library
+* Snapshot Tests: Jest
 * E2E Tests: Cypress

 # Utility Libraries for React